5 Tips To Improve Your Shop’s Customer Service

 October 07, 2019 /

 Vehicle maintenance and repair isn’t the top thing people look forward to on their to-do list.
 Oftentimes the significant cost of repair or maintenance coupled with an existing distrust in the automotive repair industry leads to an already unhappy customer off the bat.
 But that doesn’t mean that your shop’s customer service can’t change their minds and mood.
-So, how can your shop provide top notch customer service, improve their experience in your shop, and ultimately win their loyalty?
+So, how can your shop provide top notch customer service, improve the customer experience in your shop, and ultimately make more money in auto repair?

 1. Prioritize Convenience

 Creating an easy and painless experience for your customer will go a long way in terms of impressing them.
 We live in a culture of convenience these days, so much so that it’s even more apparent when processes and experiences are sluggish and complicated.
 But with technology, making things more convenient for your customers becomes simple for you and your shop from the moment they pull into the parking lot or step up to your counter.
 When they arrive, you can greet them at their vehicle or they can check themselves in with a check-in kiosk.